 Top-Notch Affordable Translations

 Linguise uses Google’s popular NMT models to ensure you get the most accurate translations for your content.
-In addition, if you find a translation could have been better, you can edit and change it from your website’s front end.
+In addition, if you find a translation that could have been better, you can edit and change it from your website’s front end.

 Besides that, in your account, you can configure advanced translation rules to define conditions for replacing and excluding content from translations.
 For example, you can return or exclude content to be translated by URLs, languages, HTML elements, and text cases.